Rexios80/discord_interactions/README.md

 Discord requires a specially formatted user agent for API calls.
 The `DiscordUserAgent` class handles this for you.
 The `url` field should point to a useful webpage for your bot.
 The `versionNumber` field should match your bot's version number.
 There is also an optional `extra` field if you would like to provide additional information about your bot to Discord.

-The `applicationId` and `botToken` fields comes from your application's page on the Discord Developer Portal.
+The `applicationId` and `botToken` fields come from your application's page on the Discord Developer Portal.
 If you do not provide a `botToken`, you must provide a `credentialsToken` instead.

 ```dart
 final api = DiscordApi(